Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Introduction

+A further focus is placed on hypothesis testing.
+The inference conducted in the aforementioned empirical learning-from-experience papers is, by and large, classical.
+Yet our asymptotic analysis identifies potential pitfalls due to slow convergence and parameter non-identification.
+To address the latter issue, we propose a solution that builds on the results of \cite{hansen:1996} regarding hypotheses that involve non-identified nuisance parameters.
+We investigate the properties of the NLS estimator and the test statistics in finite samples by use of Monte Carlo simulations.
+In the empirical part of the paper we revisit the MSC dataset.
+Using the estimation and inference procedures developed in the theory part of our paper we confirm, on the whole, the findings of previous empirical papers on the MSC.
+Yet we note conflicting evidence on the weight given by agents to private experiences when they form expectations about future inflation.

 The remainder of the paper is organised as follows.
 Sections \ref{sec:model} and \ref{sec:estimation} introduce the model and the NLS estimator, respectively.
 We lay out assumptions, discuss consistency and asymptotic normality of the estimator in Section \ref{sec:asymptotics}.
 Standard errors and inferential methods are addressed in Section \ref{sec:inf}.
 Section \ref{sec:MC} contains a Monte Carlo study, while the empirical application is presented in Section \ref{sec:emp}.
+Additional results are relegated to the Supplementary Material.